the-au-forml-lab/plgroup/readme.md

 1. Update semester docs

-    Set appropriate values for `SEM` and `YEAR` variables.
+    Set values for `SEM` and `YEAR` variables to the most recently concluded semester.
-    Run the command to archive the corresponding semester.
+    Then, run the command to archive the corresponding semester.
     It archives the appropriate files and initializes a new semester.

     ````shell